 DePaul Art Museum > Public Events > Past Events

-As part of our Latinx Initiative and our upcoming exhibition LatinXAmerican (January 7–August 15, 2021), DPAM is proud to partner with Ivan LOZANO of Archives + Futures (A+F), a podcast for and about Latinx and Indigenous visual artists of the Americas.
+As part of our Latinx Initiative and our current exhibition LatinXAmerican (January 7–August 15, 2021), DPAM is proud to partner with Ivan LOZANO of Archives + Futures (A+F), a podcast for and about Latinx and Indigenous visual artists of the Americas.
 LOZANO will interview ten artists featured in DPAM’s exhibition LatinXAmerican and each episode will be released every other Friday beginning Friday, December 4).

 Presented by DePaul Art Museum in partnership with Ivan LOZANO of the Archives + Futures Podcast.
 This podcast is generously supported by The Andy Warhol Foundation for the Visual Arts.

 On the episode's release date, you can find this episode in the podcast section of our LatinXAmerican exhibition site.

 Thursday, April 8, 6:00pm

 Mexican artist Pablo Helguera presents two works connected to his relationship with Chicago, where he lived for a formative decade attending art school and initiating his artistic career.
 He will launch his video work Evanston: 1989 and will read from his 2008 novel The Boy Inside the Letter, based on his art school diaries and documenting his first years as an immigrant and a young artist on the verge of early adulthood.
 Pablo Helguera will be in conversation with Daniel R. Quiles, an art critic and associate professor of art history, theory and criticism at the School of the Art Institute of Chicago.